verbb/formie/docs/developers/events.md

 ## PDF Template Events

 ### The `beforeSavePdfTemplate` event
-The event that is triggered before an pdf template is saved.
+The event that is triggered before a pdf template is saved.

 ```php
 use verbb\formie\events\PdfTemplateEvent;